 1. Cancer Fund of America

-Cancer Fund of America is just one of many philanthropic centers run by James T Reynolds and his somewhat crooked family.
-That the no-shame Reynolds takes home an annual salary of around $230,000 is bad enough (and properly tells you all you need to know about where your donations are going).
+While the American Cancer Fund of America is now dissolved, it is just one of many philanthropic centers started by James T. Reynolds and his crooked family.
+From this fund, Reynolds took home an annual salary of around $230,000.

-That the charity (and we mean “charity” in the loosest possible sense) only manages to find it in its heart to give 2.5% of its donations to support the families of cancer victims and fund cancer research (its supposed raison d’etre) is even worse.
+That the charity (and we mean “charity” in the loosest possible sense) only managed to find it in its heart to give 2.5% of its donations to support the families of cancer victims and fund cancer research (its supposed raison d’etre) is even worse.
+With Reynolds’ track record, you want to be on the lookout for any organizations that may emerge from the dissolved Cancer Fund of America.

 2. American Breast Cancer Foundation